UX For Websites and Apps

 You may have heard the term “intuitive” quite a lot regarding website and app development.
 Well, we’re here to tell you: It’s not just another buzzword.
 It refers to the natural ways in which a user might instinctually interact with your technological tool.
 Enter: the user experience (UX).

 There are three pillars that support UX and drive intuitiveness.
-As you develop your business idea, consider how each of the following factors are or aren’t incorporated in your project’s execution:
+As you develop your business idea, consider how each of the following factors is or isn’t incorporated into your project’s execution:

 - Usability – Does your app work better on one OS (operating system) than another?
 Does your website feature poorly coded, bandwidth-heavy content that often crashes users’ browsers?
 How about the overall layout — does it make sense; does it flow?
 Usability accounts for how well a user can interact with the most basic parts of your site.